Tropical balls, geodesics and honeycomb: Abstract

 \section{Abstract}

-We study the geometry of tropical balls in $\mathbb{R}^n$ equipped with the tropical metric introduced by Cohen, Gaubert and Quadrat, an additive form of Hilbert’s projective metric.
-After defining the tropical length of rectifiable curves, we formulate tropical geodesics in $\mathbb{R}^n$ and then characterize compact tropically geodesic sets in $\mathbb{R}^n$.
-Next, we present several equivalent descriptions of the tropical unit ball: as a zonotope (Minkowski sum of tropical unit segments), via its tropical generating set, as a union of $n+1$ tropical unit hypercubes, and as the tropical geodesic hull of the tropical unit vectors.
-Finally, we give an explicit proof that translates of the tropical unit ball whose centers lie in a sublattice of $\mathbb{Z}^n$ form a facet-to-facet honeycomb tiling of $\mathbb{R}^n$.
+In these notes we describe the geometry of tropical balls in $\mathbb{R}^n$ equipped with the tropical metric.
+After defining the tropical length of rectifiable curves (and not just piecewise linear curves), we characterize compact tropically geodesic sets in $\mathbb{R}^n$.
+Next, we describe the tropical unit ball as a zonotope, via its tropical generating set, as a union of $n+1$ tropical unit hypercubes, and as the tropical geodesic hull of the tropical unit vectors.
+Finally, we show that translates of the tropical unit ball whose centers lie in a sublattice of $\mathbb{Z}^n$ form a facet-to-facet honeycomb tiling of $\mathbb{R}^n$.
+We note that a great part of the material presented here is either known or implied from known results.

 \subjclass[2020]{14T99, 15A80, 28A75} \keywords{tropical ball, tropical geodesic, tropical honeycomb}

 {}